-- ✓ Application form (2019, 2020 & 2021) - ✓ Photographs of project site, illustrating project need if possible (not applicable to all projects) - ✓ Map of project site, clearly identifying project termini (not applicable to all projects) - ✓ For construction projects, completed RVMPO project estimator (link available on application) or licensed engineer's estimate.
+- ✓ Application form (2022, 2023, and 2024) - ✓ Photographs of project site, illustrating project need if possible (not applicable to all projects) - ✓ Map of project site, clearly identifying project termini (not applicable to all projects) - ✓ For construction projects, completed RVMPO project estimator (link available on application) or licensed engineer's estimate.
 (The RVMPO estimator was developed and is used by ODOT Highway Division.
 It uses the most current and reasonable cost estimates available.)
-NOTE: For construction projects minimum \$500,000 project cost recommended.
+NOTE: For construction projects, a minimum \$500,000 project cost is recommended.